 Polyurethane foam can also be sprayed directly into a void space to fill it and make the concrete above it structurally sound again.

-Subsurface voids can happen in several places: residential homes, roads, and commercial buildings.
+Subsurface voids can happen in residential homes, roads, and commercial buildings.
 To get an idea of how bad these voids can be, let’s look at an example of a recent job that was completed in a commercial building.

 The polyurethane foam has been used to fill the void, as you see in this image.
 You can see that the foam has expanded to fill the entire large area.
 Polyurethane foam is also impermeable to water, so it will remain solid and provide the structural security that this concrete slab needs for years.